Malcolm Hailey, 1st Baron Hailey

 William Malcolm Hailey, 1st Baron Hailey, (15 February 1872 – 1 June 1969) known as Sir Malcolm Hailey between 1921 and 1936, was a British peer and administrator in British India.

-Education
+Early life and education

-Hailey was educated at Merchant Taylors' School and Corpus Christi College, Oxford and entered the Indian Civil Service in 1896.
+Malcolm Hailey was born at Newport Pagnell in 1872, to Hammet Hailey, a physician, and Maria Coelia Clode.
+The youngest of three brothers, he attended Merchant Taylors' School from 1883 to 1890.
+He subsequently earned a schlorarship to Corpus Christi College, Oxford, and there gained a first class degree in classics in 1894.
+In 1896 he entered the Indian Civil Service.

 Hailey College of Commerce, the oldest specialized institution of commerce in Asia and a constituent institution of the University of the Punjab in Lahore, Punjab, Pakistan, is named after him.
 When the college was established in March 1927, Hailey was the Governor of the Punjab and the Chancellor of the university.

 Career

 Hailey was Governor of the Punjab from 1924 to 1928, a compromiser with the Akali leadership, and Governor of the United Provinces 1928 to 1934.
 He was early convinced of the strength of Indian nationalism, but remained ambivalent about it.

 He was appointed a CIE in 1911, a Companion of the Order of the Star of India in 1915, a Knight Commander of the Order of the Indian Empire 1921 and appointed a Knight Grand Commander of the Order of the Indian Empire in 1928 and a Knight Grand Commander of the Order of the Star of India in 1932.
 In 1936, while he was the Governor of United Provinces, India's oldest national park was created and was named Hailey National Park in his honour (later renamed Jim Corbett National Park).
 The same year, he was raised to the peerage as Baron Hailey, of Shahpur in the Punjab and Newport Pagnell in the County of Buckingham.
 In 1937 he was elected President of the Royal Asiatic Society of Great Britain and Ireland.
 In 1939, he was made a GCMG.

 He subsequently spent time on missions to Africa, producing the African Survey in 1938, a report published under the auspices of The Royal Institute of International Affairs (Chatham House) which paved the way for the reorganisation of research into the situation of the British Empire in Sub-Saharan Africa through the Colonial Development and Welfare Act 1940.
 He advised limited recognition of African national movements.

 He was invited to a meeting by the Secretary of State for the Colonies, Malcolm MacDonald, in 1939 at which the setting up of the Colonial Social Science Research Council was discussed.
 In 1942, he was appointed to lead the British Colonial Research Committee.

 In 1949, he was made a member of the Privy Council.
 His powers of speaking and intellectual synthesis were widely recognised.
 He became a member of the Order of Merit in 1956.

 Hailey also served as a Trustee of The Rhodes Trust from 1941 to 1964.